AsutoshRath2004/Blog-Site/README.md

 # Usage
  - Sign Up / Log In: Register or log in using Gmail.
  - Create a Blog Post: Use TinyMCE to write and style blog content.
+You can also add images to your blog posts for a richer experience.
  - Edit / Delete Posts: Manage existing posts directly within the site.

 # Technologies Used
- - Frontend: Vite, React, TinyMCE
- - Backend: Appwrite (handles authentication and real-time database updates)
+   ## Frontend:

+HTML: The structure and foundation of the site.
+Tailwind CSS: For responsive styling and modern UI design.
+Vite: Provides fast build and hot module replacement during development.
+React: For building the dynamic user interface and component-based structure.
+TinyMCE: Rich text editor for creating and styling blog content.
+Backend:

+Appwrite: Handles user authentication, database management, and storage for blog content and media files.